qgis/QGIS-Website/content/resources/installation-guide/index.md

 ## Flatpak

-There is an QGIS flatpak for QGIS Stable available, maintained by the flathub community.
+There is for QGIS Stable and LTS available, maintained by the Flathub community.

 For general Linux Flatpak install notes, see [the Flathub website](https://flatpak.org/setup).